taylordigital13/ARjs_Unity/README.md

 There is a loop option, and a click option that you can enable.
 If checked, the "Loop Animation" option will cause the animation to loop.
 The "On Click" option will make the animation trigger upon your click (though only when you finally compile to HTML, and not when you click play in the Unity Editor).

 ### Compiling to HTML
 Click the "AR.js" menu item, then click "Compile Files."
-This will create a file located in Assets>AR.js-master>aframe>UnityExamples>index.html
+This will create a file located in Assets>AR.js-master>aframe>{Active Scene Name}>index.html

 This is the final file and can be opened in a browser to view the AR experience using the default "Hiro" marker provided from Jerome's AR.js GitHub.
 If you open it in FireFox, you don't have to worry about running it on a localhost server for it to work properly.